Locietta/tiny-C/README.md

 General options:

+  -C                  - Alias for --emit-cfg
   -O=<int>            - Choose optimization level
-  -a                  - Alias for --emit-ast --emit-ast          - Emit tree graph for all ASTs -o=<filename>       - Specify output filename --pic-dir=<dirname> - Specify output directory of pics, default to `output`
+  -a                  - Alias for --emit-ast --debug-sexpr       - Output S-expression of generated AST to stdout --emit-ast          - Emit tree graph for all ASTs --emit-cfg          - Emit Control Flow Graphs for all functions -o=<filename>       - Specify output filename --pic-dir=<dirname> - Specify output directory of pics, default to `output`